Full Rules of Fyziklani

 • category A: team coefficient ≤ 4,

-• category B: team coefficient ≤ 3 and at most two members have a coefficient 4,
+• category B: team coefficient ≤ 3 and maximum of two competitors have a coefficient of 4,

-• category C: team coefficient ≤ 2, no member has a coefficient 4 and at most two members have a coefficient 3.
+• category C: team coefficient ≤ 2, no member has a coefficient 4, and a maximum of two competitors have a coefficient of 3.

-• A team can compete in category A even if the team coefficient assigns it to a lower category if they choose to do so during the registration.
+• A team can compete in category A even if its coefficient places it into a lower category if it chooses to do so during the registration.

 • Organizers reserve the right to move a team back to the lower category, or conversely move a team to category A if the need arises.
-The team will be notified of such a change at least a day before the competition begins.
+The team will be notified of such a change at least one day before the competition.

 • All categories share the same set of problems.

-• Each category of the competition is announced in a separate list of results.
+• Each category of the competition has a separate results list.

 Arrival to the Competition Venue